luispedro/blog_luispedro_org/content/blog/01-state.rst

 libertarian revolution would have taken place.
 I expected that the bridge that links Lisbon to Almada would have been renamed *Bridge João Miranda*.
-Instead, it's still *25 of April* and, in government, we won a D (the old party in power was the left-wing PS, now we have the centre-left PSD).
+Instead, it's still *25 of April* and, in government, we won a D (the old party in power was the left-wing PS, now we have the centrist PSD).
 It's not a lot of progress.

 Portugal, excuse my Portuguese, is in deep shit.
 So far, austerity measures